ryx/datalayer.js/README.md

 ### Rules and Plugin Loading
 The `rules` option ultimately controls which plugins to load when.
 It expects one or multiple function(s) in an array.
 Each function is expected to return an array with plugin instances.
 These functions are called during initialization, receive the global data as argument and then decide under which conditions a plugin will be created and receive events.
 Simply put - when a rule returns a plugin this plugin will receive events, otherwise it will be ignored during [broadcast](#).
 Read more about that under [Rule Configuration](#).

 You might wonder why there is not just one single function?
 The multi-function approach is meant to better separate different types of rules and plugins.
-If everything is within on function it soon gets messy and more difficult to understand.
-However, you are free to use one single function for all your rules it it better suits your needs.
+If everything is within one function it soon gets messy and more difficult to understand.
+However, you are free to use one single function for all your rules if that better suits your needs.

 ```javascript
 import {